-Activity in FY 21 was comprised of the Student Bus Pass Program, Travel Training, and West Contra Costa Express Bus Implementation Plan.
-Lower revenue and expenditures reflect reduced activity on the Express Bus Implementation Plan, which was completed.
+Activity in FY 22 was comprised of the Student Bus Pass Program, Travel Training, and West Contra Costa Express Bus Implementation Plan.
+Lower revenue and expenditures reflect reduced activity on Travel Training as we are down a part time employee.